Search

 Bio

-Throughout my journey, I’ve taught and tutored students from K–12 to graduate-level in core STEM subjects including biology, chemistry, physics, and math—from Algebra and Geometry to AP Calculus and college coursework.
-I specialize in simplifying difficult concepts and guiding students through logical problem-solving strategies.
+Throughout my training and career, I've tutored students from K–12 through graduate level in core STEM subjects including biology, chemistry, physics, and math — from Algebra and Geometry to AP Calculus and upper-division coursework.
 My medical background allows me to support students in advanced topics such as physiology, anatomy, microbiology, immunology, and pharmacology.
-I’ve helped pre-med, nursing, PA, pharmacy, EMT, and veterinary students master foundational content, clinical reasoning, and prepare for exams.
+I've helped pre-med, post-bac, nursing, PA, pharmacy, dentistry, EMT, and veterinary students master foundational science, strengthen clinical reasoning, and prepare for high-stakes exams.

-My teaching style is grounded in conceptual understanding and visual learning.
-I incorporate diagrams and stepwise illustrations to break down complex material, especially in systems-based subjects like physiology and biochemistry.
-I also emphasize independent study techniques that improve efficiency—such as active recall, prioritizing high-yield content, and structured review schedules.
-My goal is to help students not just succeed in one class, but become confident, independent learners long-term.
+My teaching philosophy is grounded in conceptual understanding over memorization.
+I incorporate visual learning, diagrams, and stepwise breakdowns to make systems-based subjects like physiology and biochemistry more digestible and retainable.
+I also emphasize evidence-based independent study strategies — including active recall, high-yield content prioritization, and structured review schedules — to help students build lasting academic confidence and become self-sufficient learners long-term.

 Education